WHH88lbm/Living-high-and-low/src/families/family-42.md

 tags: [low, China]
 income: $133
 image: 42.jpg
-image-alt: The family lives in China.
+imageAlt: The family lives in China.
 W is 68 years old and works as a farmer.
 ---
 # {{title}}
 Monthly income: {{income}}